hazelcast/hazelcast-reference-manual/src/AggregatorsExample.md

 `IMap` with all employees worldwide and a `MultiMap` for assigning employees to their certain locations or offices.
 In addition, there is another `IMap` which holds the salary per employee.

+#### Setting up the Data Model

-Let's have a look at our data model:
+Let's have a look at our data model.

 ```java
 class Employee implements Serializable {